 The Company, through one of its wholly owned subsidiaries, established an affiliated entity in Philippines for the primary purpose of purchasing, selling, leasing, developing and otherwise managing real estate acquired by the Company in the Philippines.
 The Company owns 40% of the equity interest in this entity and the remaining 60% is held in a trust for the benefit of its employee retirement fund.
-The portion of the results of operations of this entity is shown as net income attributable to the non-controlling interest in the Company's consolidated statements of operations for fiscal 2021 and 2020.
-Additionally, the cumulative portion of the results of operations of this entity along with the interest in the net assets is shown as a component of non-controlling interest.
+The portion of the results of operations of this entity is shown as net income attributable to the non-controlling interest in the Company's consolidated statements of operations for fiscal 2022, 2021 and 2020.
+Additionally, the cumulative portion of the results of operations of this entity along with the interest in the net assets is shown as a component of non-controlling interest in the Company's consolidated balance sheets.